UnmarkedBanshee/Clipboard-Copier/README.md

 # Universal-Clipboard
- Saves copied data system wide and stores it to be accessed later.
-Allows users to paste all previouly copied data with "paste ALT" functionality.
-Made with TLC
+ Saves all copied clipboard data to a persoanl storage system in the cloud Make website to access data local, data is sotred and accessable to anyone on the same wifi network????

- #updating this readme from the mac laptop
+ #stored in the users google drive most likly the last functionlity that we will add